-Transportation conformity is a determination that future transportation plans, projects, and other investments will meet air quality attainment standards.
+As noted above, the concept of transportation conformity is demonstrating that future transportation plans, projects, and other investments will meet air quality attainment standards.
 The El Paso MPO is required to demonstrate conformity for both its long-range Mission 2035 Metropolitan Transportation Plan (MTP) and its short-range Mission 2011-2014 Transportation Improvement Program (TIP).
 It does so through a comprehensive analysis contained in its Transportation Conformity Report that addresses carbon monoxide (CO) and particulate matter (PM-10).

-According to that report: "The analysis was obtained by projecting vehicle miles and hours traveled from the [MPO's regional traffic model], calculating emissions of these vehicles using the MOBILE6 and AP-42 models [specialized modeling tools], and comparing the results to the Motor Vehicle Emissions Budgets for the County of El Paso, Texas."
+According to the Report, "The analysis was obtained by projecting vehicle miles and hours traveled from the [MPO's regional traffic model], calculating emissions of these vehicles using the MOBILE6 and AP-42 models [specialized modeling tools], and comparing the results to the Motor Vehicle Emissions Budgets for the County of El Paso, Texas."
 The Report further explains that, given El Paso's non-attainment status, the "MTP must be reviewed, updated, and approved by the TPB [MPO's Transportation Policy Board] every four years.
 The TPB must review and develop a TIP every four years."
-The MTB then approves both documents based on guidance provided by the Federal Highway Administration (FHWA), which has ultimate approval authority.
-Only after FHWA has approved the conformity determination (which lasts for four years) can MTP and TIP projects proceed through the programming process and be implemented.
+The MTB then approves both documents based on guidance provided by the Federal Highway Administration (FHWA), which also has ultimate approval authority for the Transportation Conformity Report after TPB approval.
+Importantly, it is only after FHWA has approved the conformity determination (which lasts for four years) that projects in both the MTP and TIP can proceed through the transportation planning and programming process and be funded for implementation.

-This leads to the most important implication of transportation conformity: The conformity determination is based on a "package" of transportation projects, programs, and strategies contained in the MTP.
-Changes to that package outside of the formal MTP planning process could inadvertently nullify conformity approval and accompanying transportation funding.
+This leads to the most important implication of transportation conformity, one that MPO staff also emphasized during the City's development of this Comprehensive Plan: Conformity determination is based on a "package" of transportation projects, programs, and strategies contained in the MTP, so any change to that package outside of the formal MTP planning process risks nullifying conformity approval and accompanying transportation funding.

 This does not prevent the City from acting in its best interests regarding its transportation planning priorities.
-In fact, the City's current top transportation priority - implementation of Sun Metro's RTS - is already included in the MPO's MTP, TIP, and in the Comprehensive Mobility Plan.
-Rather, it means that the City (and the MPO) must recognize that:
+In fact, the City's current top transportation priority - implementation of Sun Metro's RTS - is already included in the MPO's MTP,TIP, and in the Comprehensive Mobility Plan.
+Rather, it means that the City (and the MPO) should recognize that:

-• The City has the ability and the authority to focus on nonregionally significant transportation investments, such as its non-state, local streets, land use patterns, multimodal travel, and many other transportation strategies that are compatible with the MTP and TIP.

-- The City also has the ability and the authority to focus on regionally-significant transportation investments in a strategic and coordinated way with the MPO (and TxDOT) that respects the conformity process and requirements the MPO must operate within. - The City's focus on transportation and land use strategies that prioritize walkability, travel choices, balanced transportation networks, and other policy objectives are key concepts that will help reduce air pollution.
+- The City has the ability and the authority to focus on nonregionally significant transportation investments, such as its non-state, local streets, land use patterns, multimodal travel, and many other transportation strategies that are compatible with the MTP and TIP. - The City also has the ability and the authority to focus on regionally-significant transportation investments in a strategic and coordinated way with the MPO (and TxDOT) that respects the conformity process and requirements the MPO must operate within. - The City's focus on transportation and land use strategies that prioritize walkability, person-based travel choices, balanced transportation networks, and other policy objectives are key concepts to address and help reduce air pollution.

-Additionally, the City and the MPO need to continue working together to expand the MPO's ability to demonstrate air quality conformity for an increasingly-sophisticated range of smart growth-, sustainability-, and livability-based transportation and land use strategies that are not as easily modeled as capacity-based road (and transit) projects.
-The MPO's current conformity determination is primarily based on modeling the MTP's regionally-significant road and transit projects for several analysis years between 2010 and 2035.
+Additionally, the City and the MPO need to continue working together to expand the MPO's ability to demonstrate air quality conformity for an increasingly-sophisticated range of smart growth-, sustainability-, and livability-based transportation and land use strategies that are not as easily modeled as capacity-based roadway (and transit) projects.
+The MPO's current conformity determination is primarily based on modeling the MTP's regionally-significant roadway and transit projects for several analysis years between 2010 and 2035.